-Cell phones, smart watches, and other electronic signaling devices must be turned off and inside backpacks before students enter campus and remain in backpacks until the students exit campus at the end of the day.
-Headphones, earbuds, and airpods are only allowed for instructional purposes with teacher permission and when paired with a student chromebook.
-Students may not use cell phones, smart watches, other electronic signaling devices, headphones, earbuds, or airpods during the Think Together program.
+Students are not allowed to use cell phones or other electronic devices, including but not limited to smart watches and tablets, during school hours.
 If students use cell phones or electronic devices at school during instructional hours, they will be confiscated.
 Parents MUST come to school to pick up the device.
-JUSD and Sky Country Elementary staff will not be responsible for personal items which are confiscated, lost, stolen or damaged.
+JUSD and Troth Street Elementary staff will not be responsible for personal items which are confiscated, lost, stolen or damaged.